-I have lived and painted in the Methow Valley for nearly forty years, and I am still in awe of the intense beauty and amazing community energy and spirit of this place.
+I have lived and painted in the Methow Valley for nearly forty years, and I am still in awe of the intense beauty, amazing community energy and spirit of this place.

 I was born and raised in rural Pennsylvania and spent much of my youth roaming the landscape, exploring many creative art mediums.
 I spent two years majoring in art at Mansfield University in Pennsylvania before moving to Washington where I finished my studies at Central Washington University and received a Bachelor of Arts in studio art.